Can you track a stolen laptop without GPS?

 3) Store

-Each record includes timestamp and method, building a location history timeline.
+Each record includes timestamps and builds a location history timeline for later review.

 4) Report

-If your goal is to support an internal investigation, insurance claim, or compliance audit, export a clean set of records.
-This is often where a “laptop tracker software” becomes genuinely useful.
+If your goal is to support an internal investigation, insurance claim, or security review, export a clean set of records.
+This is where stolen laptop tracking becomes genuinely useful.

-- Device identity: device name/ID, assigned user, asset tag
+- Device identity: device name or ID, assigned user, asset tag

-- Last known location: city + timestamp of last activity
+- Last-known location: city plus timestamp of last activity

-- Location history: last 7–30 days, if available
+- Location history: the recent timeline, if available

-- Audit logs: who accessed location records, and when
+- Audit logs: who accessed records and when

-- Security actions: account lock/reset times (document your timeline)
+- Security actions: account lock, session revoke, or password reset times

-City-level tracking is practical — but it has known limitations.
-Understanding these reduces false assumptions during an incident.
+City-level tracking is practical, but it has limits.
+Understanding them reduces false assumptions during an incident.

-- VPN impact: location may show the VPN exit city instead of the laptop’s true city.
+- VPN impact: the visible location may be the VPN exit city, not the laptop’s actual city.

-- City-level precision: useful for region/city, not street-level pinning.
+- City-level precision: useful for region or city, not street-level pinning.

-- Offline devices: no new records until the laptop is active again.
+- Offline devices: no new records appear until the laptop is active again.

 If the laptop never reconnects

 Sometimes the device never comes online again.
-In that case, last-known location and activity history still help you:
+Even then, last-known location and activity history can still help you:

 - Confirm the last time the device was active

-- Prove security response steps were taken (account locks, access revokes)
+- Show that security response steps were taken quickly

 The best stolen laptop tracker is the one you never need.
 A basic prevention stack usually includes: